kirk-admin/iqoptionapi/README.md

 #### How to Get Technical indicators

-It get technical indicator from any asset cointains it
+It get technical indicator from any asset cointains it except OTC

 ```python
 ## api auth then